dobbelina/Playground/README.md

 It checks the colour on 2 different coordinates every 2 seconds on the screen.

-As soon as a video or stream cuts of or ends it hits p, (Play) resuming whatever you are watching.
+As soon as a video or stream cuts of or ends it hits p, (Play) resuming whatever you are watching,

+as the colour of your 2 skin coordinates will match.

 When executed the first time the user can input what command to send to kodi,(p = play)